 (2nd from the left)

-Rachelle Salthouse: Life Coach, Guide & Co-Creator of Universall Light House (3rd from left)
+Rachel Salthouse: Life Coach & Co-Creator of Universall Light House (3rd from left)

 Silvia Otieno: Counsellor on Gender Based Violence (in the centre)